i-kl/LedBlinker/README.md

 class LedBlinker
 ```
 One instance of this class can handle one LED attached to a given GPIO pin.
 The pin number and the active high or low state must be defined in the constructor.
-You can write this for using the built-in LED (assuming atcive high level, i.e. the GPIO pin must be switched to HIGH to feed the LED)
+You can write this for using the built-in LED (assuming active high level, i.e. the GPIO pin must be switched to HIGH to feed the LED)
 ```C++
 LedBlinker led {LED_BUILTIN, LedBlinker::ActiveLevel::ACTIVE_HIGH};
 ```
 ### Blinking pattern - bit mask
 Also you need to setup the blinking pattern, which is a bit mask where bit `1` represents the ON state.
-There are some predefined ones like `SPEED_MEDIUM` (which is a blinking with freq 2.5Hz and 50% duty cycle, i.e. symetrical) or `ONE_SHORT_FLASH` (which is just a 100ms flash in each 2 seconds).
+There are some predefined ones like `SPEED_MEDIUM` (which is a blinking with freq 2.5Hz and 50% duty cycle, i.e. symmetrical square wavee) or `ONE_SHORT_FLASH` (which is just a 100ms flash in each 2 seconds).
 ```C++
 led.setPattern(LedBlinker::Pattern::SPEED_MEDIUM);
 ```